PDhvanik/Aayuga-Back-End/readme.md

 - **Security Implementation:** Added password hashing with bcrypt and JWT-based authentication.

-- **AI Integration:** Developed a chatbot using ChatGPT API to enrich user interactions.
+- **AI Integration:** Developed a chatbot using Google Gemini AI to enrich user interactions.

 - **Frontend Integration:** Combined React frontend with Express.js backend to create a cohesive user experience.